collectiveaccess/CollectiveAccessManual/providence/user/setup/backups.md

 #sidebar_class_name: first
 ---

-# Backing up a CollectiveAccess installation
+# Backing up a CollectiveAccess Installation

 Three types of data need to be backed up on a regular basis: